 - a.
 The property at 337 Madison includes a two-story stone Italianate residence built c 1892 with two single-story outbuildings.
 The property first appears in the San Antonio city directory in 1892, and on a Sanborn Fire Insurance map in 1896.
 The house is constructed of stucco-clad limestone with brick chimneys, shuttered wood windows, and wood doors.
 The front and back elevations are dominated by two-story porches with chamfered columns.
 The property contributes to the King William historic district. - b.
-VISUAL IMPACT: The applicant requests conceptual approval to add an exterior elevator to the northeast side of the house.
+CASE HISTORY: On August 17, 2022, the project received conceptual approval from the Historic and Design Review Commission with stipulations that the applicant salvage any brick and stone removed for the project and store it on site and that any reinforcement be engineered to allow for future removal and infill with organic materials. - c.
+VISUAL IMPACT: The applicant requests approval to add an exterior elevator to the northeast side of the house.
 The proposed addition is 5'x5' and clad in board and batten with a standing-seam metal shed roof.
 Guidelines for Additions 1.A.i says residential additions should be located at the side or rear of the building whenever possible to minimize views of the addition from the public right-of-way.
-Staff finds the proposed addition conforms to this guideline. - c.
+Staff finds the proposed addition conforms to this guideline. - d.
 SCALE, MASSING, AND FORM: The proposed exterior elevator is 5'x5' and clad in board and batten with a standing-seam metal shed roof.
 Guidelines for Additions, 1.B.i says residential additions should be subordinate to principal facades in scale and mass, and 1.B.iv and v state the proposed footprint and height should relate to the size of the lot.
-Staff finds the additional 25 square feet comprising the proposed addition conforms to these guidelines. - d.
+Staff finds the additional 25 square feet comprising the proposed addition conforms to these guidelines. - e.
 MATERIALS AND TEXTURES: The applicant proposes an exterior elevator clad in board and batten with a standing-seam metal shed roof.
 Guidelines for Additions 3.A.i states that any new materials introduced to the site as a result of an addition must be compatible with the architectural style and materials of the original structure.
 Wood-frame Italianate homes of this era typically featured horizontal wood siding.
-Staff finds board and batten does not conform to guidelines. - e.
-REVERSIBILITY: The applicant requests conceptual approval to add an exterior elevator to the northeast side of the house.
+Staff finds board and batten does not conform to guidelines. - f.
+REVERSIBILITY: The applicant requests approval to add an exterior elevator to the northeast side of the house.
 The applicant confirmed by email that his plan is to punch new 40"-wide doorways through the stone wall at the first and second stories and reinforce the frame openings with structural steel since the walls are loadbearing.
 Staff is concerned about the reversibility of such an intervention.
 The Secretary of the Interior's Standards for Rehabilitation 9 and 10 state that additions and exterior alterations shall not destroy historic materials that characterize the property and that new additions shall be undertaken in such a manner that, if removed in future, the essential form and integrity of the historic property and its environment would be unimpaired.
 Because the introduction of new fenestration to accommodate the proposed elevator would result in an irreversible condition, namely the cutting of existing load-bearing stone members, staff finds the proposed addition does not conform to these guidelines